dscape/dscape.github.com/_posts/2012-07-25-how-to-make-your-first-Node.js-pull-request.md

 * A standalone .js source file that exemplifies the bug (i.e. should run on the node repl)
 * Try to minimize dependencies as much as possible (i.e. use only node core and the module you are creating the issue for)

 Now wait for the module owner to respond to you.
-He will either:
+She will either:

-* Fix it, if he can/is willing to
+* Fix it, if she can/is willing to
 * Classify as invalid (wontfix) and explain why
 * Not reply
 * Ask for the standalone isolated test talked about above if you didn't produce it to start with